-It is important for a program to remain current with the specification if an organization wants to assert program conformance over time.
+It is important for the organization to remain current with the specification if that organization wants to assert program conformance over time.
 This requirement ensures that the program's supporting processes and controls do not erode if an organization continues to assert program conformance over time.